Zejun-Yang/AniPortrait/README.md

 - ✅ [2024/04/03] We release our Gradio [demo](https://huggingface.co/spaces/ZJYang/AniPortrait_official) on HuggingFace Spaces (thanks to the HF team for their free GPU support)!

+- ✅ [2024/04/07] Update a frame interpolation module to accelerate the inference process.
+Now you can add -acc in inference commands to get a faster video generation.

 - 🔲 We will release audio2pose pre-trained weight for audio2video after futher optimization.
 You can choose head pose template in `./configs/inference/head_pose_temp` as substitution.

 ## Various Generated Videos